 Microdermabrasion is a cosmetic treatment in which the face is sprayed with exfoliant crystals to remove dead epidermal cells.
 This treatment is easy and effective for anti-aging, softens fine lines and wrinkles, smooths coarse skin, decreases the appearance of scarring, decreases pore size, and reduces superficial hyper-pigmentation.
 Aestheticians and Cosmetologists are able to practice Microdermabrasion as long as they have special training.
 The savvy spa and medical clinic clientele utilize Microdermabrasion as part of their skincare regime for anti-aging and for glowing, beautifully-textured skin.
 Our students graduate with special training in Microdermabrasion and Chemical Peels.

 A chemical peel, also called chemexfoliation or derma peeling, is a body treatment technique used to improve and smooth the texture of the facial skin using a chemical solution that causes the dead skin to slough off and eventually peel off.
 The regenerated skin is usually smoother and less wrinkled than the old skin.
 In this treatment, a chemical solution is applied to the skin, which makes it blister and eventually peel off.
-The new skin is usually smoother and less wrinkled than the old skin.
 Chemical Peels can improve acne, acne scars, age and liver spots, fine lines and wrinkles, freckles, irregular skin pigmentation, rough skin and scaly patches, scars, and sun-damaged skin.
 Our students graduate with special training in Chemical Peels and Microdermabrasion.